zijianyue/emacsdotd/site-lisp/emacs-doom-themes/README.md

 ;; Enable custom neotree theme (all-the-icons must be installed!)
 (doom-themes-neotree-config)
 ;; or for treemacs users
-(doom-themes-treemacs-config)
+(setq doom-themes-treemacs-theme "doom-colors") ; use the colorful treemacs theme (doom-themes-treemacs-config)

 ;; Corrects (and improves) org-mode's native fontification.